gradienthealth/pydicom-3/doc/tutorials/dataset_basics.rst

 Standard elements
 ~~~~~~~~~~~~~~~~~
-Adding elements with :meth:`~pydicom.dataset.Dataset.add_new` is a lot of
+Adding elements with :meth:`~pydicom3.dataset.Dataset.add_new` is a lot of
 work, so for standard elements you can just use the keyword
 and *pydicom* will do the lookup for you::